Notices | Submittal Info. | What is Annexation? | Process | Public Participation

 Public participation in the annexation process

-Attending City Council meetings (or watching their live broadcast on Time Warner Cable Channel 10) is the best way to become familiar with development issues.
+Attending City Council meetings (or watching their live broadcast on Time Warner Cable Channel 10 or AT&T Uverse Channel 99) is a good way to become familiar with development issues.
 Items requiring public hearings are listed in the meeting agendas of the City Council.

 For unilateral annexations, notices for both public hearings are sent to all owners of properties proposed for annexation, posted at City Hall, published in the Round Rock Leader (classifieds section), and are posted on the Planning Department web page.